DW1209/IPsec-Session-Hijacking/README.md

 ## Attack Scenario
 - The TCP client has set up IPsec assoications in transport mode for secure communication with a TCP server.
-- The attacker executes a malicious program to hijack the IPSec/TCP sesson.
+- The attacker executes a malicious program to hijack the IPSec/TCP session.

 ## Description
-- Execute provided programs to establish the IPSec/TCP sesson.
+- Execute provided programs to establish the IPSec/TCP session.
-- Develop an attacker program on client to hijack the IPSec/TCP sesson.
+- Develop an attacker program on client to hijack the IPSec/TCP session.
-- Send specific flags to the server using the attacker program.
+- Send specific flags (take a look at **pc/answer.txt**) to the server using the attacker program.
 - With the successful hijacking, the server can reply to the flags with correct responses.

 ## Execution